-&lt;sup>1 This is the program definition for public housing.
+1 This is the program definition for public housing.
 The 504 definition does not supersede this definition for eligibility or admission.

-&lt;sup>2 A person with disabilities may be a child.
+2 A person with disabilities may be a child.

-- i.
-Is expected to be of long continued and indefinite duration; - ii.
-Substantially impedes his/her ability to live independently; and, - iii.
-Is of such nature that such disability could be improved by more suitable housing conditions; or, - c.
-Has a developmental disability as defined in Section 102 (5) (b) of the Developmental Disabilities Assistance and Bill of Rights Act.
-42 USC 6001 (5). - This is the definition that is used for eligibility and granting deductions for rent. - 47.
-Refusal of Housing: An applicant's choice not to accept a HHA offer of housing without good cause. - 48.
-Rejection for Housing: HHA's determination not to accept an applicant either because of ineligibility or failing applicant screening. - 49.
-Remaining Family Member: A remaining family member is defined as a family member listed on the most recent recertification who is 18 years of age or older, who meets all other eligibility criteria, and is a member of an Authority tenant family, but not a signatory to the lease and who continues to live in the unit after all other family members have left. - 50.
-Qualified Individual with Disabilities, Section 504: means an individual with disabilities who meets the essential eligibility requirements and who can achieve the purpose of the program or activity without modifications in the program or activity that the HHA can demonstrate would result in a fundamental alteration in its nature. - a.
-Essential eligibility requirements include: ...stated eligibility requirements such as income as well as other explicit or implicit requirements inherent in the nature of the program or activity, such as requirements that an occupant of multifamily housing be capable of meeting the recipient's selection criteria and be capable of complying with all obligations of occupancy with or without supportive services provided by persons other that the HHA. - b.
-For example, a chronically mentally ill person whose particular condition poses a significant risk of substantial interference with the safety or enjoyment of others or with his or her own health or safety in the absence of necessary supportive services may be "qualified" for occupancy in a project where such supportive services are provided by the HHA as a part of the assisted program.
-The person may not be 'qualified' for a project lacking such services. - 51.
-Seasonal Worker: An individual who is hired into a short-term position and the employment begins about the same time each year (such as summer or winter).
-Typically, the individual is hired to address seasonal demands that arise for the particular employer or industry. - 51.52.
+- 51. Seasonal Worker: An individual who is hired into a short-term position and the employment begins about the same time each year (such as summer or winter).
+Typically, the individual is hired to address seasonal demands that arise for the particular employer or industry. - 52.
 Service Provider: A person or organization qualified and experienced in the provision of supportive services, that is in compliance with applicable licensing requirements imposed by state or local law for the type of service to be provided.
-The service provider may be either a for-profit or a non-profit entity. - 52.53.
-Single Person: A person who is not an elderly person, a person with disabilities, a displaced person, or the remaining member of a resident family. - 53.54.
-Spouse: Spouse means the husband or wife of the head of the household. - 54.55.
+The service provider may be either a for-profit or a non-profit entity. - 53.
+Single Person: A person who is not an elderly person, a person with disabilities, a displaced person, or the remaining member of a resident family. - 54.
+Spouse: Spouse means the husband or wife of the head of the household. - 55.
 Tenant Rent: The amount payable monthly by the Family as rent to HHA.
 If all utilities (except telephone) and other essential housing services are supplied by the HHA, Tenant Rent equals Total Tenant Payment.
-If some or all utilities (except telephone) and other essential housing services are not supplied by the HHA the cost thereof is not included in the amount paid as rent, and Tenant Rent equals Total Tenant Payment less the Utility Allowance. - 55.56.
-Tiered Rent TTP: MTW policy whereby TTP is calculated using 28% of the low end of
+If some or all utilities (except telephone) and other essential housing services are not supplied by the HHA the cost thereof is not included in the amount paid as rent, and Tenant Rent equals Total Tenant Payment less the Utility Allowance. - 56.
+Tiered Rent TTP: MTW policy whereby TTP is calculated using 28% of the low end of \$2,000 gross income bands. - 57.
+Total Tenant Payment (TTP): The TTP is calculated using the following formula:

-- \$2,000 gross income bands. - 56.57.
-Total Tenant Payment (TTP): The TTP is calculated using the following formula: The greater of 30% of the monthly Adjusted Income (as defined in these policies) or 10% of the monthly Annual Income (as defined in these policies), but never less than the Minimum Rent.
+The greater of 30% of the monthly Adjusted Income (as defined in these policies) or 10% of the monthly Annual Income (as defined in these policies), but never less than the Minimum Rent.
 If the Resident pays utilities directly to the utility supplier, the amount of the Utility Allowance is deducted from the TTP.
-See also definition for Tenant Rent. - 57.58.
-Unearned Income: annual income, as calculated under 24 CFR 5.609 that is not earned income. - 58.59.
-Uniform Federal Accessibility Standards: Standards for the design, construction, and alteration of publicly owned residential structures to insure that physically disabled persons will have ready access to and use of such structures. - 59.60.
+See also definition for Tenant Rent. - 58.
+Unearned Income: annual income, as calculated under 24 CFR 5.609 that is not earned income. - 59.
+Uniform Federal Accessibility Standards: Standards for the design, construction, and alteration of publicly owned residential structures to insure that physically disabled persons will have ready access to and use of such structures. - 60.
 Utilities: Utilities means water, electricity, gas, other heating, refrigeration and cooking fuels, trash collection, and sewerage services.
-Telephone service is not included as a utility. - 60.61.
+Telephone service is not included as a utility. - 61.
 Utility Reimbursement: If the Utility Allowance exceeds the Total Tenant Payment of the family, the Authority will provide a Utility Reimbursement Payment to the family each month.
-The check will be made out directly to the tenant. - 61.62.
+The check will be made out directly to the tenant. - 62.
 Very Low-Income Family: A very low-income family has an Annual Income less than 50 percent of the median Annual Income for the area, adjusted for family size, as determined by HUD. - 61.
 Welfare Assistance: Welfare or other payments to families or individuals based on need, that are made under programs, separately or jointly, by federal, state or local governments. - 62.
 Work Activities: The term work activities means: - a.
 Unsubsidized employment; - b.
 Subsidized private sector employment; - c.
 Subsidized public sector employment; - d.
 Work experience (including work associated with the refurbishing of publicly assisted housing) if sufficient private sector employment is not available; - e.
 On-the-job training; - f.
 Job search and job readiness programs; - g.
 Community service programs; - h.
-Vocational educational training (< 12 months); - i.
-Job skills training directly related to employment; - j.
-Education directly related to employment, in the case of a recipient who has not received a high school diploma or certificate of high school equivalency; - k.
-Satisfactory attendance at a secondary school or in a course of study leading to a certificate of general equivalence; - I. The provision of child care services to an individual who is participating in a community service program.
+Vocational educational training (< 12 months);